PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1936 - DD-407 is laid down at the Charleston Navy Yard.
 She is one of ten Benham class destroyers being built at six different shipyards, the STERETT being the only one built at the Charleston Navy Yard.

-1980 - CG-31 conducts a burial at sea service and the remains of twelve people are committed to the deep.
+1980 - During READIEX 1-81 in the Southern California OP Areas, CG-31 conducts a burial at sea service and the remains of twelve people are committed to the deep.

 1992 - After four successful missile exercises at the Barking Sands Missile Range, CG-31 completes CSSQT.